Best Books of All Time

 by Fyodor Dostoevsky

 A student kills a pawnbroker and spends 500 pages living inside the psychological consequences.
-Dostoevsky invented the modern psychological novel.
-Raskolnikov's consciousness is one of the great achievements in fiction.
+Dostoevsky gives Raskolnikov's consciousness an unusual intensity and depth.

 Skip this if: Skip this as a first Russian novel — start with something shorter.